-The optical gain describes coupling of the carriers and light, which gives rise to stimulated emission [22, 26].
-According to the importance of this quantity, we intend to investigate variation of spin-dependent optical gain versus levels occupancy probabilities by spin-up electrons in QD and NH photon occupancies.
+The optical gain describes coupling of the carriers and light, which gives rise to stimulated emission [22, 25].
+According to the importance of this quantity, we intend to investigate variation of spin-dependent optical gain versus level occupancy probabilities by spin-up electrons in QD and NH photon occupancies.
 Spin-dependent gain term can be written as [21, 22]

-$$G{+} = g (f{an+} + f{an+} - 1) f{S{+}} (9)$$
+$$G{\pm} = g \left(f{qn\pm} + f{qp\pm} - 1 \right) f{S\mp} (9)$$

-Fig. 12 shows that spin-up gain term increases with by simultaneously rising of levels occupancies probability by spin-up electrons in QD and NH photon occupancies.
+Fig. 12 shows that spin-up gain term increases with simultaneous rising of levels occupancies probability by spin-up electrons in QD and NH photon occupancies.

-Fig.12.Spin-up optical gain versus variations of levels occupancies probability by spin-up electrons in QD and NH photon occupancies
+Fig.12.
+Spin-up optical gain versus variations of levels occupancies probability by spin-up electrons in QD and NH photon occupancies

-High levels occupancy probabilities by spin-up electrons in QD lead to high NH photon occupancies, then we obtain higher spin-up optical gain values.
+High level occupancy probabilities by spin-up electrons in QD lead to high NH photon occupancies, and then we obtain higher spin-up optical gain values.
 Increase of spin-up optical gain ensures efficiency of laser.
-Table 9 demonstrates presents obtained values for spin-up optical gain for four various levels occupancies probability by spin-up electrons in QD.
+Table 9 presents obtained values for spin-up optical gain for four various levels occupancies probability by spin-up electrons in QD.

-Table 9: Obtained values of spin-up optical gain for four various levels occupancy probabilities by electrons in Quantum Dots (QDs).
+Table 9: Obtained values of spin-up optical gain for four various level occupancy probabilities by electrons in Ouantum Dots (ODs).